 Project: Machine Ghosts Brighton

-This free, participatory tour, envisioned with UCL’s Emma O'Sullivan as part of the Haunted Random Forest festival, took its participants on a radical journey through Brighton as an algorithmic playground, revealing hidden histories where the City was envisioned as a Machine that writes and rewrites itself.
+This public tour, which I envisioned in collaboration with Emma O'Sullivan as part of the Haunted Random Forest festival, invited participants on a hands-on urban journey that explored Brighton as an algorithmic playground, revealing hidden histories where the city itself had been enacted as a kind of living machine.

-More details on the nodes and supernatural happenings of the Machine Ghosts tour can be found in this piece we wrote for Furtherfield, and tour photos are here.
+More details on the supernatural happenings of the Machine Ghosts tour can be found in this piece we wrote for Furtherfield, and photos from the tour are available here.